Applying Manchester’s pandemic expertise in Kenya

 The agreement provides training and exchange opportunities of health professionals, including Kenyan nurses, who will get an opportunity to work in Manchester.

 As the coronavirus epidemic started, questions were being asked whether the virus would have the same ferocity in Africa.
-The new partnership has allowed the University to provide colleagues in Kenya with insight around what was happening in Manchester and some of the challenges faced here, including working with limited resources such as personal protective equipment.
+The partnership has allowed the University to provide colleagues in Kenya with insight around what was happening in Manchester and some of the challenges faced here, including working with limited resources such as personal protective equipment.

 “The University and clinicians in Kenya have been trying to find solutions to manage the coronavirus and have been discussing the possible preventative and isolation measures needed,” says Professor Nirmalan.